AppGalleryConnect/agc-quickapp-demos/remoteconfig/README.md

 If you run into a bug in our samples, please submit an [issue](https://github.com/AppGalleryConnect/agc-demos/issues) to the Repository.
 Even better you can submit a [Pull Request](https://github.com/AppGalleryConnect/agc-demos/pulls) with a fix.

 ## License
-auth quickstart is licensed under the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+remote config quickstart is licensed under the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

-##Remarks
+## Remarks
 When you create a serverless fast app with the Huawei fast application IDE, the directory structure of this demo corresponds to the client directory of serverless fast app.